 Today, Watkins is owned by Etan Ilfeld, an entrepreneur who studied physics at Stanford University.
 It may seem an unusual venture for a physicist, but the fact that Ilfeld invented and promotes diving chess – yes, it is exactly what the name suggests – indicates that he is quite happy operating outside the bounds of the conventional.
 ‘My mother was interested in the occult and Watkins was her favourite shop,’ he says of his decision to save it from administration in 2010.
 ‘Watkins is a real gem, an institution.’

 One of Ilfeld’s innovations was to launch a quarterly magazine, Watkins Mind Body Spirit, which publishes an annual list of the 100 most spiritually influential living people.
-This year’s has the Pope at Number 1 and Russell Brand at Number 16, streets ahead of the Archbishop of Canterbury at a disappointing Number 42.
+In 2018 it had the Pope at Number 1 and Russell Brand at Number 16, streets ahead of the Archbishop of Canterbury at a disappointing Number 42.
 Watkins also holds book signings and author talks which it makes available on YouTube.

 ‘We are actually doing pretty well given the competition we face from the likes of Amazon,’ says Ilfeld.
 ‘I attribute that to us not being a generic bookstore – we’re very much in a niche.’